marktmiller/atari-8-bit-projects/L'Ordinateur-Individuel/Readme.md

 I'd seen examples of this in some Commodore 64 Basic code, where programmers put machine code in hex, perhaps along with mnemonics, inside REM statements, which some routine would read through, and poke the machine code into memory.
 The author of "Pseudo-Assembler" did this on the TRS-80.
 I ported his code to Turbo Basic XL.
 It's called PSEUDASM.LST.
-It's LISTed code you ENTER into your program.
+It's LISTed code that's designed to be ENTER'ed into your Basic code.
 It's designed as a more readable substitute for using DATA statements to enter machine code into memory.

 Pseudo-Assembler is not really an assembler, hence the name.
 It's a hex code converter, but what's nice is it allows you to list assembly mnemonics alongside your code.